 It suggested to reword the note to avoid mention of encoders and decoders and instead describe what the bitstream means when MI SEI messages are present in more than one layer.

-Revisit.
+Further discussion requested.

+Further discussed 12 July 2026 at 1900.

+In the -v3 version, two options of a note are suggested.
+The first option is agreed, as follows:

+NOTE – All pictures associated with modality information SEI messages with mi_modality_type equal to 4 in an AU are representations of the same multispectral picture.